Thali Method

 Can I use vegetable broth instead of chicken broth?

 Yes, feel free to use vegetable broth to make this recipe vegetarian or vegan-friendly.
 The flavor will be slightly different but still delicious.
-You can also use plain water in a pinch, though the broth adds a bit more flavor and protein.
+You can also find high-protein vegan broth to get similar nutritional value.

 Is it necessary to rinse the rice and moong dal?